IBM-Blockchain-Archive/ibm-blockchain.github.io/_pages/11_Prepare & Setup Paid.md

 ````

 Why is this step needed?
 As we are using more than 4 services, we exhaust the 4 public IPs that are created for us when we create a new cluster.
 Thus, in order
 to expose all the services to the outside world, we need to add more public IPs.
-Note: Each public IP may incur cost, please refer to bluemix for prices.
+Note: Each public IP may incur cost, please refer to IBM Cloud for prices.

 * * *